swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 public protocol ConvertibleFromRawBytes: BitwiseCopyable {}
 ```

 A type can conform to `ConvertibleFromRawBytes` if every bit pattern for every byte of its stored properties is valid.
 Note that this allows conformances for types with internal padding.
 A conformer to `ConvertibleFromRawBytes` must not have semantic constraints on the values of its stored properties.
+All its stored properties must themselves conform to `ConvertibleFromRawBytes`.

 For example, a type representing two-dimensional Cartesian coordinates, such as `struct Point { var x, y: Int }` could conform to `ConvertibleFromRawBytes`.
 Its stored properties are `Int`, which is `ConvertibleFromRawBytes`.
 There are no semantic constraints between the `x` and `y` properties: any combination of `Int` values can represent a valid `Point`.